InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_2_distributions/NOTES.md

 tooltip with additional metadata to help give better context, and potentially inform other scatterplots that might reveal something about this dataset.

 Blarg!
-I'm notices some dots are mapped way off on the left of the y-axis, but I'm a little at a loss as to why.
+I'm noticing some dots are mapped way off on the left of the y-axis, but I'm a little at a loss as to why.
 Doing this type of spacial reasoning and debug remains a challenge for me.